August 18th, 2018

 Back To Basics – 3M Strategy September 2018

+Sometimes going back to the basics is what it takes to really grow your practice!
 This course is designed to review the basics of building your pelvic health practice.
-Whether you are an internal or externally-based pelvic health practitioner, the basic tools of assessment, screening for mechanical pain, and utilizing your resources will be reviewed and expanded upon in this course.
+Whether you are an internal or externally-based pelvic health practitioner, the basic tools of assessment, screening for mechanical pain, and utilizing your patient resources fully will be reviewed and expanded upon in this course.
 These are often the key building blocks that are missing in practice that can stop practitioners from getting to the next level.

 Upon completion of this course, the participant will understand: